djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 ### Misconceptions

-* Formal proof of Big O complexity is rarely necessary in practice, but understanding theoretical complexity can be useful for choosing appropriate algorithms and understanding limitations and trade-offs.
+* **Need for Formal Proof**: Formal proof of Big O complexity is rarely necessary in everyday programming or software engineering.
+However, having a fundamental understanding of theoretical complexity is crucial when selecting appropriate algorithms, especially when solving complex problems.
+It aids in understanding the trade-offs between different solutions and predicting the algorithm's performance.

-* Understanding the complexity of algorithms and data structures you're using can help make informed decisions about scalability and efficiency, even if defining Big O complexity for every piece of code isn't necessary.
+* **Practical Application of Big O**: It's not essential to assign Big O complexity for every single function or chunk of code you write.
+However, if you're dealing with large datasets or performance-critical applications, understanding the time and space complexity of your algorithms and data structures can help you make informed decisions about scalability and efficiency.

-* Big O notation describes the upper bound on an algorithm's running time growth rate but doesn't predict the exact running time for a specific input size.
-It is a general way to compare scalability of different algorithms and doesn't consider implementation details or input data characteristics.
+* **Exact Performance Predictor**: Big O notation is not a predictor of an algorithm's precise running time for a given input size.
+Instead, it provides an upper bound on the growth rate of the algorithm's running time or space usage as the input size increases.
+It's a tool to compare the scalability of different algorithms, ignoring implementation details and specific characteristics of the input data.

-* The actual running time of an algorithm for a given input size may be affected by factors like implementation, input data characteristics, and hardware and software environments.
+* **Real-world Performance**: In real-world scenarios, the actual running time of an algorithm can be influenced by various factors, including the specific characteristics of the input data, the efficiency of the implementation, and the hardware and software environment in which it runs.
+Big O notation doesn't account for these factors.

-* Simple, readable code is often more important than performance optimization at the expense of complexity.
-Focusing on identifying and addressing actual bottlenecks can be more effective than trying to optimize every aspect of your code.
+* **Optimization vs. Readability**: While it's crucial to consider performance, it shouldn't come at the cost of code readability and maintainability.
+Clear, simple code is often more valuable than highly optimized code, especially if the optimizations complicate the code without offering substantial performance improvements.
+Instead of optimizing every detail, focus on identifying and addressing the actual bottlenecks in your code, as these are the areas where optimizations can make a significant difference.